automl/SMAC3/development-2.0/_sources/advanced_usage/1_components.rst.txt

 --------------------------------------------------------

 The multi-objective algorithm is used to scalarize multi-objective values.
-The multi-objective algorithm gets normalized and weighted objective values passed and returns a single value.
+The multi-objective algorithm gets normalized objective values passed and returns a single value.
 The resulting value (called by the runhistory encoder) is then used to train the surrogate model.
+The runhistory has access to the multi-objective algorithm as well which plays a role in the method ``get_cost``.
+The method ``get_cost`` is used to compare configurations in the intensifier and therefore to determine the incumbent.

 .. warning ::

-    To judge whether a configuration is better than another (comparison happens in the intensifier), we need to scalarize the multi-objective values.
-This, however, is *not* done by the multi-objective algorithm but directly in the runhistory object using the method ``average_cost``.
-The values are always normalized (based on all costs so far) and weighted averaged (based on the objective weights provided by the user).
+    Depending on the multi-objective algorithm, the incumbent might be ambiguous because there might be multiple incumbents on the Pareto front.
+Let's take ParEGO for example:
+    Everytime a new configuration is sampled, the objective weights are updated (see runhistory encoder).
+Therefore, calling the ``get_incumbent`` method in the runhistory might return a different configuration based on the internal state of the multi-objective algorithm.

 :ref:`RunHistory<smac.runhistory.runhistory>`